LemmaSoftware/akvo/README.md

 ## Benefits
 Processing steps are retained and logged in the processed file header, which is written in YAML.
 This allows data processing to be repeatible, which is a major benefit.
-YAML files are human readible, and easily ediable.
-Hello.

 ## Languages
 Akvo is written primarily in Python 3, but has components written in R as well.
 The graphical user unterface is written in PyQt5.
 An interface to modelling software written in C++ is in development.